k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 When creating a new task or opening a task, the Task name form opens.
 Populating the Task name and Task description fields is optional.
 If no Task name is set, a default Task name is generated with some basic information about the task.

 You can exit each form, including the Task name form, by clicking any task component.
-You can re-open the Task Name form by clicking the Task Name in upper the left corner of the window.
+You can re-open the Task name form by clicking the Task name in the upper-left corner of the window.

 ![task name](images/task_name_form.png)